Christopher Norton

 Impact

-Allowed the business to hire new talent on a faster timeline and to better communicate their key value proposition both externally and internally.
-They kept the updated website for 5+ years.
+Enabled the business to hire new talent faster and to better communicate their key value proposition both externally and internally.
+The updated website was maintained for over five years.

 Improvements

-• Calls to action and buttons placed in nav and throughout for quick access
+• Calls to action and buttons were placed in the navigation and throughout for quick access

 • Defined content strategy and aligned to values